MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/agreement-schedule-assistant-filters.png)

-invoices are created at close posting of work orders which is true whether work orders are part of an agreement or not.
+After an agreement work order is performed by a field technician and closed by a manager, an invoice for completed work will be created as part of the normal work order invoicing process.
+This is true whether a work order is part of an agreement or not.
+See the topic on [work order life cycle and statuses](/work-order-status-booking-status.md) for more details.

 ## Scenario 2: auto generate invoices